patrickmfurbert/video_king/README.md

 # Explanation

-Springboot is a magical wonderland of seemingly unlimited configuration so figuring out where to start was a bit of a challenge.
+Springboot is a magical wonderland of seemingly unlimited configuration options.
+Determining where to start was a bit of a challenge.
 You need to know a bit about maven and gradle to understand the configuration files and dependencies.
 In addition to this, I wanted to make sure that MongoDB Compass was working with atlas to have a nice GUI to visualize the database and the movies collection.

 ## Step One

-After all of the configuration part was squared away I wanted to try to follow solid principles and use the N-tiered architexture for this assignment.
+After all of the configuration part was squared away I wanted to try to follow solid principles and use the N-tiered architecture for this assignment.
 This requires isolating the different layers of the the application.
 I wanted to keep the classes as light as possible and isolate as much of the different functionality throughout.

 I isolate the Controller Layer, The Service Layer, and the Data Layer from one another(folders: controller, service, dao respectively).
 One of the goals I had was to try and use some validation annotations on the get request mappings to provide more information when an request is made incorrectly.